jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

     - rw- r-- r--

-This is known as a **symbolic notation**.
+This is known as a "symbolic notation".

 ## Symbolic Notation

-In Linux, there're three types of modes applicable: Read, Write and eXecute.
+In Linux, there are three types of modes that apply to permissions manipulation: Read, Write and eXecute.
 The common term "rwx" refers to read, write, execute.

-Also, in Linux, there's a user, a group and others.
+In addition to the three modes there are a "user", a "group" and "others".

+Dashes mean the user, group, or others do not have the corresponding permission.
+A full permissions would look like this:

+    rwx

+However, if for example, a user, group or others has only read and write, the x section would be replaced with -, resulting in this:

+    rw-

 In this case, the first section, rw-, refers to the user being able to read and write.
 The second section, r--, refers to the user's group being able to read only.
 The third section, r-- as well, applies to others.
 It means that for others, the file is read only.

 Here's a view of what it looks like: